Prince William and Kate arrive in Boston for first U.S. visit since 2014

 "My grandmother was one of life's optimists.
 And so am I. That is why last year we launched the Earthshot Prize with the ambition to create a truly global platform to inspire hope and urgent optimism as we look to save the future of our planet," William said in the statement.
 "To the people of Boston, thank you.
 I'm so grateful to you for allowing us to host the second year of the Earthshot Prize in your great city.
 Catherine and I can't wait to meet many of you in the days ahead."

-It was also announced Wednesday that William and Kate will meet with President Joe Biden, who will be in Boston to participate in a reception for the Democratic Senatorial Campaign Committee.
+It was also announced that the royal couple will meet with President Joe Biden, who will be in Boston on Friday to participate in a reception for the Democratic Senatorial Campaign Committee.

 This is the first overseas trip the royal couple have made since inheriting their new titles, a change that came after the death of Queen Elizabeth.
 While there were concerns that the monarch's death would impact the trip, it has proceeded as scheduled.